NeonHo/CSMLNotebook/CTF/Web入门/5-PHP features.md

 The parameter `n` need to be in the array, `$allow`.
 Then we can get the permission through a one-sentence ==Trojan horse==
 ## Research
-- Hackers can control the Web server with an extremely simple backdoor program.
+- Hackers can control the Web server with an extremely simple backdoor program on WebShell.
--
+### WebShell
+A code executing environment, where there